 No problem, said Osborne – and doubled the size of their bulls, so they remained absolutely unmissable.

 In 1988, a new law banned all roadside advertising.
 So Osborne just took the Veterano branding off the bulls, but left the silhouettes just where they were.
-After 30 years, everybody kind of knew what the bulls were advertising anyway.
+After 30 years, everybody knew what the bulls were advertising anyway.

 Then in 1994 came another blow.
 The Reglamento General de Carreteras, Spain’s road authority, said they had to go.
 Full stop.
 For a while, it looked as if the Osborne bulls had met their matador.